Nominations open for the Cambridge United Community Trust Sport in the Community Awards

 Sport can be such a force for good and have an inspiring impact which the Cambridge United Community Trust Sport in the Community Awards seek to recognise.

-Incorporated within the annual gala dinner, and in partnership with the Cambridge Independent, the awards are in their third year, with categories seeking to highlight the success stories at all levels.
+Incorporated within the annual gala dinner, and in partnership with the Cambridge Independent, the awards are in their fourth year, with categories seeking to highlight the success stories at all levels.

-A sixth category has been added to the awards’ list – inspirational performance of the year, which aims to highlight a display that may once have appeared out of reach and against the odds.
-The full list can be found below.
+A seventh category has been added to the awards’ list – outstanding contribution to football, which aims to highlight a player, coach, manager, team or volunteer who has gone above and beyond.
+The full list of categories can be found below.